rsolanodev/elcortify-backend/README.rst

-Listify Backend
+elcortify Backend
 ===============

-Learning GraphQL from Django with Listify
+Learning GraphQL from Django with elcortify